jhels/deform-/README.md

 * Add Infinite Linear Oversampling to resolve aliasing issues.
 Suggested approach to this in testing/deform_float.cpp.

-* Add attributes to [lib.deform\~] so number of polynomial pieces in spline, and random seed, can be set in the object.
+* Add attributes to [deform\~] so number of polynomial pieces in spline, and random seed, can be set in the object.

 ## Build